|Date Opened||9/29/2017 3:30:00 PM|

 |Job Type||Open & Promotional|

-Two years of experience in general office clerical work that demonstrates application or possession of the required knowledge and abilities listed below.
-Formal secretarial or general office clerical training may be substituted for up to one year of the required experience on an hour for hour basis.
+One year of experience in general office clerical work that demonstrates application or possession of the required knowledge and abilities listed below.
+Formal secretarial or general office clerical training may be substituted for up to six months of the required experience on an hour for hour basis.

 THE EXAMINATION: Your application and supplemental questionnaire will be reviewed to determine if you have met the education, experience, training and/or licensing requirements as stated on the job announcement.
 If you meet these criteria and are one of the best qualified, you may be required to compete in any combination of written, oral and/or performance examinations or a competitive evaluation of training and experience as described on your application and supplemental questionnaire.
 You must pass all components of the examination to be placed on the eligible list.
 The examination may be eliminated if there are ten or fewer qualified applicants.
 If the eligible list is established without the administration of the announced examination, the life of the eligible list will be six months and your overall score will be based upon an evaluation of your application and supplemental questionnaire.
 If during those six months it is necessary to administer another examination for this job class, you will be invited to take the examination to remain on the eligible list.